ricmac/Cybercultural/src/posts/040-web20-big-tech-control-2009.md

 It wasn’t just at the browser or device level that internet bigcos were making their presence felt.
 Amazon was the early leader in the nascent cloud computing market, while Facebook was now the leading social network (it had [surpassed MySpace](https://en.wikipedia.org/wiki/Myspace#:~:text=In%20May%202009%2C%20Facebook%20surpassed,had%20dropped%20to%20seven%20million) in number of unique US visitors in May 2009).

-Microsoft remained a late adopter in Web 2.0—for example, it launched a search engine called Bing in May.
+Microsoft remained a late adopter in Web 2.0 — for example, it launched a search engine called Bing in May.
 While taking on Google in search was almost impossible by this point, Microsoft’s war chest of Windows revenue ensured that it would continue to be a major web player.

-Together, these five companies—Google, Apple, Facebook, Amazon, Microsoft—would come to dominate the internet within a decade.
+Together, these five companies — Google, Apple, Facebook, Amazon, Microsoft — would come to dominate the internet within a decade.
 And it all started to coalesce for them in 2009.

 ## Facebook Buys FriendFeed